 usblib The main directory under DriverLib contains the Makefile used to build the library and also source files and headers for functions and data types which are of general use to device and host applications.
-The contents of this directory are described in chapter 5. usblib/device/ This directory contains source code and header files relating to operation
+The contents of this directory are described in chapter 5. ushlih/device/ This directory contains source code and header files relating to operation

-- as a USB device.
+- usblib/device/ This directory contains source code and header files relating to operation as a USB device.
 The contents of this directory are described in chapter 2. - usblib/host/ This directory contains source code and header files relating to operation as a USB host.
 The contents of this directory are described in chapter 3.